 Dr Arun Kumar

-Clinician, Drug Discovery Scientist and Entrepreneur with over 15 years of research and teaching experience in pharmacology and regenerative medicine.
+Dr Kumar is a clinician, drug discovery scientist, and entrepreneur, with over 15 years of research and teaching experience in pharmacology and regenerative medicine.
 Extensive international experience with over 100 peer-reviewed publications.
-I have attracted investments from several national and international organisations at various stages of my carrier.
-I have successfully directed several projects in preclinical/clinical pharmacology, specifically in cardiovascular pathophysiology, diabetic complications, medical devices, arthritis, and regenerative medicine, which has resulted in either patentable products and/or high impact publications.
+He has successfully directed several projects in preclinical/clinical pharmacology, specifically in cardiovascular pathophysiology, diabetic complications, medical devices, arthritis, and regenerative medicine, which has resulted in either patentable products and/or high impact publications.

 Dr Anna Kelly

 Dr Kelly is Director, Access & Lifelong Learning in UCD, and with a team of access professionals, leads the ‘University for All’, a strategic whole-institution initiative to mainstream and embed access and inclusion.
 She is the Chair of PATH HEI Cluster, (Trinity, NCAD, IADT, MIE, and RCSI).
 She represents UCD on the IUA Access Steering Group, and chairs the sub-groups on supplementary admissions routes, and part-time flexible higher education.
 Her doctorate is in Inclusive Design in Higher Education, and her research interests are in the areas of organisational change in the fields of access, widening participation, mainstreaming, and inclusion

 Jill joined UCD in 2007 and currently works as Director of Admissions and Enrolment Planning.
 Jill's early student years were also spent in UCD in the Engineering and MBA programmes.
 Working with her colleagues in Admissions and other teams in UCD, Jill enjoys participating in all processes and reviews that influence the different cohorts of students entering UCD.